Menu

 Table of Contents

-A recent study has shed light on a persistent problem in health research: the underrepresentation of men in behavioral clinical trials, particularly those focused on lifestyle interventions.
-The research, published in Trials, looked at data from the Enhanced Lifestyles for Metabolic Syndrome (ELM) trial, a behavioral clinical trial targeting lifestyle change and remission of metabolic syndromes like obesity and high blood pressure, to investigate factors associated with male recruitment.
+A study has shed light on a persistent problem in health research: the underrepresentation of men in behavioral clinical trials, particularly those focused on lifestyle interventions.
+The research, published in Trials, examined data from the Enhanced Lifestyles for Metabolic Syndrome (ELM) trial, a behavioral clinical trial targeting lifestyle change and remission of metabolic conditions such as obesity and high blood pressure, to investigate factors associated with male recruitment.
 The findings underscore the need for tailored recruitment strategies that address the specific reasons why men may be less likely to participate in such studies.

-Metabolic syndrome, a cluster of conditions that increase the risk of heart disease, stroke, and diabetes, affects a significant portion of the population.
+Metabolic syndrome, a cluster of conditions that increase the risk of heart diseasestroke, and diabetes, affects a significant portion of the population.
 Lifestyle changes, including diet and exercise, are crucial for managing and even reversing this condition.
 Behavioral clinical trials play a vital role in developing and evaluating effective interventions.
-However, the lack of male participation in these trials can limit how far these interventions go in preventing disease.
+However, the lack of male participation in these trials can limit how far these interventions can prevent disease.

 Featured on BlackDoctor